-The Legal Dad, Fathers’ Rights Lawyer in Minnesota Using Firsthand Knowledge of the Legal System to Help Fathers
+Using Firsthand Knowledge of the Legal System to Help Fathers

 Ending a relationship can be upsetting for anyone, but it’s particularly devastating for fathers who face the threat of never seeing their children again.
 After all, the family law system has long been known to favor mothers over fathers.
 However, that doesn’t mean you should give up on the desire to pursue your parental rights and maintain your bond with your children.
 Instead, you should hire a lawyer to stand up for your rights.

 At The Legal Dad, our attorney once stood where you are, uncertain about his legal rights as a father and heartbroken at the thought of never seeing his child again after divorce.
 That’s why he’s passionate about protecting fathers’ rights in Minnesota as he guides clients through everything from paternity concerns to child custody issues.
-If you’re ready to get legal support from a caring fathers’ rights lawyer in Minnesota, contact The Legal Dad today.
+If you’re ready to get legal support from a caring fathers’ rights lawyer in Minneapolis, contact The Legal Dad today.

 Whether you’re going through a breakup or divorce, you’ll need guidance from a lawyer who can assist with petitioning the court, completing paperwork, meeting deadlines for your case, and more.
 Even if you and your child’s mother agree on critical legal issues like visitation and child support, having a skilled lawyer review your agreements will ensure you’re not about to sign away any parental rights.